commonsmachinery/blockhash/README.md

 To build blockhash cd to the source directory and type:

-    ./waf configure
-    ./waf
+    mkdir build
+		cd build
+		cmake ..
+		cmake --build .

-The program binary will land in `./build`.
-To install it to `/usr/local/bin/` type:
+The program binary will land in the build directory.
+To install, copy it to `/usr/local/bin`

-    ./waf install
+    cp blockhash /usr/local/bin

 Usage
 -----